SecondRecipe

 Air fried Modak covering/pastry (refer to recipe card below for quantity)

-• plain flour /maida
+• plain flour / all purpose flour /maida

 • whole wheat flour /atta

-• semolina /sooji
+• semolina /shoji

 • oil